desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

     proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);

-  - The Parental Agent encounters Signaling Records for its Children during a scan (e.g. daily) of known Signaling Domains (derived from the NS records found in the Parent zone).
+  - The Parental Agent encounters Signaling Records during a targeted scan of a Signaling Domain for Signaling Names that relate to the Parent's children (e.g. based on NS hostnames known to be in use at a given Child DNS Operator).
-    The scan is completed by either
+    The scan can be done, for example, by

-     * performing a targeted NSEC walk (starting with the Parent domain prepended to the Signaling Domain, such as `co.uk._signal.ns1.example.net`), or by
+     * performing an NSEC walk (starting with the Parent domain prepended to the Signaling Domain, such as `co.uk._signal.ns1.example.net`), or by

      * performing a zone transfer of the zone containing (the